 Where to find: At the Indian tea/juice stores or sweet shops in India.

-Holi, or Festival of Spring, is a traditional religious occasion of Indians, where people celebrate new life, love, and new season.
-And Thandai, which means “something cold/refreshing” in their language, is a great beverage to try during this time of the year.
+Holi, or Festival of Spring, along with Maha Shivaratri, is a traditional religious occasion of Indians, where people celebrate new life, love, and new season.
+And Thandai, which means “something cold/refreshing” in Hindi, is a great beverage to try during this time of the year.

 North Indian people love this drink so much that they believe their traditional celebration won’t be complete without a cup of Thandai.
-Besides the regular ingredients like rose water, milk, saffron, or some spices, the star of Thandai is Bhang (Cannabis/marijuana).
+Besides the regular ingredients like rose water, milk, saffron, or some spices, the star of Thandai is Bhang (Cannabis/marijuana) for an adult version of the drink.

 Local people will finely crush the plant’s flowers/leaves into powder before adding it to the drink.
 The special ingredient, considered an addictive drug, has a unique compound that affects your brain and changes your mood.

 Because of that, if you try to create some Thandai at home, I suggest you omit this ingredient as it is pretty risky for a beginner.
-Making Rose, Badaam Kesar (with almonds and saffrons), or Mango Thandai might be the better option the first time trying.
+Making Rose, Badaam Kesar (with almonds and saffrons), or Mango Thandai might be the better option the first time trying this cold beverage.

 Where to find: At grocery stores, beverages distributors, dairy or juice stalls in India.

 Having its origin in South India, Paneer Soda is famous around the country.
-The idea to create a cup of this refreshing soda is so simple that anyone can make it in a snap.
+The idea is to create mocktails using available ingredients that anyone can get in India.
+Sometimes, you may find Paneer with different colors ranging from blue to vibrant red from the used syrup.

 You only need to make a sugar syrup mixture first, wait for it until cool, and add some rose essence in.
 The sellers can then put the rose-sugar syrup in the fridge and save it for days.
 As it is pretty effortless, finding it at the street vendors is not a daunting task.